CivicActions/guidebook/docs/00-contributing/git-workflow.md

 ## Assigning pull requests

-If you make a pull request related to a subject that is the responsibility of a specific team or person, please consider tagging or assigning it to that team or person (or pinging them in Slack to ask them to review it).
+If you make a pull request related to a subject that is the responsibility of a specific team or person, please consider assigning it to that team or person (or pinging them in Slack to ask them to review it).
+Review teams can be specified in the "Reviewers" section of the right hand sidebar, and pull requests can be assigned in the "Assignees" section.
 See also [docs-governance.md](docs-governance.md).

 ## How to review and merge pull requests